10 fundamentals of a creative strategy

-YouTube is one of the most-used search engines in the world.
+YouTube is one of the most used search engines in the world.
 Think about how your channel can appeal to people based on their search queries.
 Some suggestions:

 - Build trending topics into your videos.
 Design your content in a way that it ties into trending topics in news or pop culture.
 You can use resources such as Google Trends or Twitter Trends.

 - Make constant content.
-Create videos that answer everyday questions or solve common “how to” issues, such as home improvement or beauty tips.
+Create videos that answer everyday questions or solve common 'how to' issues, such as home improvement or beauty tips.

 When making new videos, consider that not everyone will have seen your previous videos.
-Your latest work might be the first thing they’ve ever seen from you.
+Your latest work might be the first thing that they've ever seen from you.
 You can improve the accessibility of your content in several ways:

-- Don’t tie each video to the last one.
-Try designing videos so they make sense on their own without knowing the backstory.
+- Don't tie each video to the last one.
+Try designing videos so that they make sense on their own without knowing the backstory.

 - Show a brief recap of the situation.
 If appropriate, create an intro sequence to provide the audience context on what they're watching.